gabrielribeirohirix/react-open-weather-challenge-modec/README.md

 </div>
 <br>

-<span>I'll list here all of the technologies that I used to do this application, including frameworks and plugins.</span>
+<span>I'll list here all of the technologies that I used to create this application, including frameworks and plugins.</span>

 <ul>
     <li>